Tenant Participation

 Register of interested tenants

-Tenants who join the register will be contacted for their views on areas of the Housing Service that are of interest to them.
+Tenants who join the register will be contacted for their views on areas of the Housing Service that interest them.
 This allows you to have a say on the issues that matter to you and get involved from the comfort of your own home.

 Local and Angus-wide tenants groups

-If you would like to be more actively involved, we can provide training and cover your expenses to attend meetings.
+If you would like to be more actively involved locally or across Angus, we can provide support and training and cover your travel expenses to attend meetings.

 E-newsletter

-Our current Tenant Participation Strategy sets out how we plan to work in partnership with our tenants.
+Our Tenant Participation Strategy sets out how we work in partnership with tenants.

-Our Housing Charter report card tells you how we are performing.
+Our Housing Charter report card shows how we are performing.

 Tenants’ and Residents’ Groups